-It is important to note that you do not need to teach the syllabus content in the order in which it is printed in the syllabus.
-It is likely that you will want to order your teaching to suit your particular needs and preferences.
+It is important to note that you do not need to teach the syllabus content in the order in which it is printed in the syllabus, although to plan effectively there must be a logical order in the topics taught since learners will need to understand some basic concepts before they can understand other related issues.
+The accounting syllabus is arranged in a series of topics and this is not a recommended teaching order.
+You may want to order your teaching to suit your particular needs and preferences.
 This may be done in a number of ways.

-- Starting with a course in practical techniques to generate enthusiasm. - Starting with topics which are conceptually easier, saving the more difficult topics for the second year of the course.
+Teacher Guide

-- Using the suggested pattern in the 'Schemes of Work' provided on Teacher Support. - Following your own and learners' interests and enthusiasms to begin with.
+- Starting with topics which are conceptually easier, saving the more difficult topics for the second year of the course. - Starting with a course with personalised topics to generate enthusiasm. - Accounting principles are listed towards the end of the syllabus content but these can be taught at any appropriate point. - The principle of matching can be introduced when teaching accrued and prepaid income and expenses. - Using the suggested pattern in the schemes of work provided on the School Support Hub. - Following your own and learners' interests and enthusiasms to begin with.

-Long-term planning will also consider what you would like the learners to able to communicate either in spoken or written form at the end of the course.
+Long-term planning will also consider what you would like the learners to able to communicate, either in spoken or written form, at the end of the course.
 This will help with identifying what language could be included in medium- and short-term plans.